 Alert close - icon Fill 1 Copy 10 Untitled-1 tt copy 3 Untitled-1 Untitled-1 tt copy 3 Fill 1 Copy 10 menu Group 3 Group 3 Copy 3 Group 3 Copy Page 1 Group 2 Group 2 Skip to content

-The household support fund (HSF) offers help to Derbyshire residents facing financial hardship by providing grants and other financial support.
-The fund is provided to us by the Department of Work and Pensions.
+The Household Support Fund (HSF) offers help to Derbyshire residents facing financial hardship by providing grants and other financial support.
+The fund is provided to us by the government.

-The fund will be distributed in a variety of ways over the coming months.
+The money is provided to us by the Department for Work and Pensions and will be distributed in a variety of ways over the coming months.

-We are using part of the Household Support Grant funding to increase the scope of the Derbyshire Discretionary Fund so we can help more residents.
+We're using part of the HSF grant funding to increase the scope of the Derbyshire Discretionary Fund (DDF) so we can help more residents.

-Households facing financial hardship can apply directly to the Derbyshire Discretionary Fund for help towards their food, and energy costs.
+If you're facing financial hardship, you can apply directly to the DDF for help towards food and energy costs.

 How to apply

-When an application is made, we will take some personal information during the call and then an assessor will phone back to discuss the application in more detail.
+When you make an application, we'll take some personal information and then an assessor will contact you to discuss the application in more detail.

 The assessor will need to know: